 Adopt new sales readiness capabilities

-Technology can increase the business impact of training by providing right-time, right-place opportunities to engage and develop staff and recommendations for improving a particular skill set.
-Technology that provides a scalable yet personalized approach to coaching develops capabilities rather than just supporting individual deals, allows for progress tracking and helps to cascade the best practices of top reps to others.
+Technology, supported by the rise of AI, provides a scalable yet personalized approach to coaching that develops sales capabilities rather than just supporting individual deals, allows for progress tracking and helps to cascade the best practices of top reps to others.

-- Develop a vision for sales enablement that includes content, training and coaching
+- Develop a holistic vision for sales enablement that includes content, training and coaching.

 - Benchmark, implement and track incremental improvements.